russcurry/wordpress-site-generator/README.md

 API for launching new instances of Wordpress sites on multiple subdomains.

-This node.js app provides an API that you can call to programmatically create a new instance of a Wordpress installation at a specific subdomain.
+This node.js app provides an API that you can call to programmatically create a new instance of a container-based Wordpress installation that is available over NGINX on a specific subdomain.

 For instance, you want to allow your system to be able to create new instances of Wordpress sites on demand: